 The preceding conceptual analyses make it possible to look critically at direct electoral processes to form a nuanced deliberative-democratic perspective.
 Scholars trace the origins of direct elections to Switzerland, which implemented a form of referendum in the thirteenth century, and provided for constitutional referenda in its 1848 federal constitution.
-Between 1845 and 1869, most Swiss cantons adopted the legislative initiative.
-During the Progressive Era, several U.S. states, in the spirit of governmental reform, amended their constitutions to permit citizens to propose and vote on initiatives or referenda.
-South Dakota led the way in 1898, followed by eighteen other states by the end of the First World War.
-The late nineteenth century also saw the beginning of direct voting at the local level; California allowed county-level initiatives in 1893, and five years later "San Francisco and Vallejo" implemented the initiative process.
-According to John Matsusaka, "[b]y 1911 . . . ten states" allowed their cities to implement initiatives, and home-rule municipalities "in at least nine other states had adopted the initiative."
+Between 1845 and 1869, most Swiss cantons adopted the legislative initiative.40 During the Progressive Era, several US states, in the spirit of governmental reform, amended their constitutions to permit citizens to propose and vote on initiatives or referenda.
+South Dakota led the way in 1898, followed by eighteen other states by the end of World War I. The late-nineteenth century also saw the beginning of direct voting at the local level; California allowed county-level initiatives in 1893, and five years later "San Francisco and Vallejo" implemented the initiative process.
+According to John Matsusaka, "[b]y 1911... ten states" allowed their cities to implement initiatives, and home-rule municipalities "in at least nine other states had adopted the initiative."41

-Today, a total of twenty-seven U.S. states allow direct democracy via citizen-initiated ballot measures, and all U.S. state legislatures have adopted procedures allowing them to place measures on the ballot.
-U.S. citizens may propose initiatives in 50% of U.S. municipalities, and in 80% of the largest American cities.
-Although the use of statewide initiatives and referenda declined during the 1950s and 1960s, direct democracy activity in U.S. states has since revived, and in 2010, a total of 159 measures appeared on U.S. state ballots.
+Today, a total of twenty-four US states allow direct democracy via citizen-initiated ballot measures, and all US state legislatures have adopted procedures allowing them to place measures on the ballot.42 US citizens may propose initiatives in 50 percent of US municipalities, and in 80 percent of the largest American cities.43 Although the use of statewide initiatives and referenda declined during the 1950s and 1960s, direct democracy activity in US states has since revived, and in 2012, a total of 174 measures appeared on US state ballots.44

-Referenda and initiative elections have done many good things.
-For example, citizens have used the ballot measure to implement policy reforms that were inconsistent with the interests of legislators and lobbyists-such as term limits, limits on taxation, and the creation of new governmental bodies.
-45 In addition, there is evidence that the ability to vote on citizen-initiated measures increases citizens' internal and external political efficacy and fosters increased voter turnout.
-46
+Referenda and initiative elections have done many good things.45 For example, citizens have used the ballot measure to implement policy reforms that were inconsistent with the interests of legislators and lobbyists-such as term limits, limits on taxation, and the creation of new governmental bodies.46 In addition, there is evidence that the ability to vote on citizen-initiated measures increases citizens' internal and external political efficacy and fosters increased voter turnout.47

-But we come here to bury, not to praise direct democracy.
+But we come here to bury-not to praise-direct democracy.
 Only the most naïve optimist could deny that these processes have also failed the very voters who use them.
 Direct elections have passed patently unconstitutional laws, which-even if overturned-cause confusion and resentment.
 They have eroded state and local tax bases in ways voters did not intend or anticipate.
-And they have proven a useful vehicle for both majority tyranny and the clever manipulation of public sentiment by narrow special interests.
-47
+And they have proven a useful vehicle for both majority tyranny and the clever manipulation of public sentiment by narrow special interests.48

 From the perspective of deliberative democracy, many factors corrode conventional direct-democratic processes.
 Table 3 provides an accounting of the worst problems by organizing them in terms of the same analytic and social goals introduced earlier.
 For example, initiative and referendum processes rarely equip citizens with the knowledge necessary for weighing the advantages, disadvantages, and tradeoffs of proposed legal measures.
-Since voters' guides rarely identify the inconsistencies of ballot measures with constitutional or other law, courts frequently invalidate ballot measures.
-Further, voters' guides seldom explain the policy objectives of ballot measures, the likelihood that measures will achieve those objectives, alternative means of obtaining those objectives, or possible unintended consequences of the measures, even though citizens evince great interest in those objectives and consequences.
-Accordingly, information provided through direct democracy processes often leaves citizens ill-prepared to evaluate proposed laws.
+Since voters' guides rarely identify the inconsistencies of ballot measures with constitutional or other law, courts frequently invalidate ballot